synaptics-astra/doc/linux/index.rst

     ALSA HDMI-RX audio capture device

 Use the ``aplay`` command to determine which ALSA playback device to use to play the captured audio.
-The following examples will use the speakers associated with teh HDMI sink.
+The following examples will use the speakers associated with the HDMI sink.

 .. figure:: media/sl1680-hdmi-output-device.png